 When buying products to test, I almost didn’t pick this one.
 I thought it would be too heavy for my combination skin, but I was wrong.
 I found this moisturizer to be both hydrating and lightweight.
 Now I use this as my go-to moisturizer.

 If you have normal or combination skin, you will enjoy this moisturizer.
 If you have oily skin you might want to use it in the winter when your skin can use a bit more moisture.

 Verdict: Buy it!

-This moisturizing under-eye cream hydrates dry under eyes and visibly brightens and de-puffs.
+This moisturizing under-eye cream hydrates dry skin while visibly brightening and de-puffing.

 This eye cream is thick!
 But don’t let that scare you away.
 Take a small amount and rub it on your fingers before applying.
 This will warm the product making it easier to apply.
 Since a little goes a long way, buy the small jar.